interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 <img src="play-if-card.png" class="img-responsive"/>
 </center>

 Helpfully, the very first interaction with Bronze is a question asking you ``Have you played interactive fiction before? >``.
 We recommend responding ``no``.
-If you do, then Bronze will display a bunch of userful hints about what commands you can use.
+If you do, then Bronze will display a bunch of userful hints about what commands you can use at each location in the game.

 While you're plaing this game, please do the following:
 * __Draw a map of the game__ as you go.
 Drawing maps was a normal practice in classific interactive fiction games.
 We'll ask you to take a snapshot of your map and turn it in via Gradescope at the end of the class period.